 But a lot of things are changing in my life right now.
 I am not quite sure if I will manage to do so, however.
 But I will keep you posted on what will happen with these quilts.

-Different to other quilts that I made this year, I also had no one specific in mind when working on these quilt tops.
+Different from other quilts that I made this year, I also had no one specific in mind when working on these quilt tops.
 I participated in the race rather spontaneously.
-So, I still have to make up my mind to whom I can actually gift these two quilts when they are done.
+So, I still have to make up my mind as to whom I can actually gift these two quilts when they are done.

 Final(?)
 Quilt Tops